byte/mariadb-mysql-tutorials/README.md

-# mariadb-mysql-tutorials
+# Colin's MariaDB Server, MySQL, Percona Server tutorials

-MariaDB Server, MySQL, Percona Server tutorials
+Here are some MariaDB Server, MySQL, Percona Server tutorials that one can try from a practical standpoint.